 Pedometers are cheap these days so you have no excuse not to have one on you at all times.
 By using a pedometer, you will be able to track the number of steps you take each day.

-A good place to start is to try and take 10,000 steps each day.
-When you are looking at the number of steps, and you have set the goal of 10,000, this will help encourage you to work on the small things like: walk instead of drive to the local store, take the stairs instead of the elevator, or park just a few more spaces out of the way so you will need to walk further to your destination.
+A good place to start is to try and take 10,000 steps each day (or approximately 5 miles a day).
+When you are looking at the number of steps, and you have set the goal of 10,000, this will help encourage you to work on the small things like walk instead of drive to the local store, take the stairs instead of the elevator, or park just a few more spaces out of the way so you will need to walk further to your destination.

 You should wear your pedometer every day and track your numbers at bedtime.
 Think of ways that you could have integrated more steps into your day.
 Perhaps its time to offer to walk the neighbors' dog (they might even pay you for it).

 Tip: Why not start searching for a pedometer right now?
 We’ll make it easy for you. – Here is a great resource to help you find the best pedometer.

 Distractions will happen and sometimes emergencies are unavoidable, but you should always have a backup plan that will help you get back to your daily workout routine as soon as your plate is clear.

 It’s important to think about a backup plan before you need to implement your backup plan so it doesn’t throw your day off and discourage you from working out.
 Think about the most obvious obstacles you could encounter on a day-to-day basis and think of a workaround in order to reschedule.
 Commit to working out twice a day if you need to.